 If you feel like you are walking on eggshells around your child, now may be the ideal time to consider DBT for your family.

-If you are worried about your child’s wellbeing, experiencing children’s therapy issues or parenting issues, it could be a good time to seek out a child therapist.
+If you are worried about your child’s wellbeing, experiencing children’s therapy issues or parenting issues, it could be a good time to call a child therapist in Seattle.
 The therapists at Anchor Light Collective work with kids of all ages, and create a safe, fun welcoming environment where kids can be themselves.

 Sometimes children and teens have a hard time telling us when they are struggling.
-They may not have the language yet to explain their emotional difficulties, so they often communicate through their behavior that something is wrong.
+They have not developed the language yet to explain their emotional challenges, so they often communicate through their behavior that something is wrong.
 This often takes place in school and as parents, you only find out when a teacher or administrator contacts you.

-As parents or family members, you may notice changes in behavior.
+As parents or family members, you may notice changes in behavior and communication.
 Maybe your younger child is suddenly withdrawn, or aggressive, or “acting out” in some way.
 You may notice that they are clingy and less independent, overly attached to one parent, or even regressing in area like potty training or bed wetting.
 For older children and teens, perhaps they seem tearful, sad, or depressed.
 Maybe they have lost interest in things that they have always loved and seem more irritable than usual.
 Learn more about teen therapy and how the treatment methods differ.

-Big changes can be hard for all of us, but particularly for kids.
+Big changes can be hard for all of us, but particularly for young kids.
 If you or your family is facing any kind of major life transition, getting your child counseling can be greatly beneficial.
-Some major life transitions that can impacts kids include divorce, remarriage, death of a family member, birth or adoption of a new sibling, retirement, moving, changing schools, a family member questioning their gender identity.
+Some major life transitions that can impacts kids include:

-Also, if you or your child has experienced any kind of traumatic event, it is wise to get them counseling so that they have a safe place to process what has happened.
-This could include illness in the family, assault, abuse, a car accident, or exposure to any traumatic experience.
+If you or your child has experienced any kind of traumatic event, it is wise to get them counseling so that they have a safe place to process what has happened with professionals.
+Situations could include illness in the family, assault, abuse, a car accident, or exposure to any traumatic experience.

 How do I know if my child needs therapy?